nyu-dh/website/source/funding/grad-fellowships/faq.md

 ## Applications FAQ

 **Q: Who reviews the applications?**
-  > Submissions are judged by a committee of affiliated digital humanites faculty from across schools and departments at NYU.
+  > Submissions are judged by a committee of affiliated digital humanities faculty from across schools and departments at NYU.

 **Q: Can you clarify the format of the letter of acknowledgment from the advisor in the application?**
-  > We do not need a letter of recommendation, only a letter confirming that your department knows about your digital humanities efforts.
+  > We do not need a letter of recommendation, only a brief letter confirming that your department knows about your digital humanities efforts.
 While we are prepared to support the selected fellows in Digital Humanities methods, we want to be sure that applicants have departmental/disciplinary support for their projects.
 A letter acknowledging that your department knows about your project gives us a sense of who is supporting this sort of work (even if they don't practice digital methods) and a way to reach them.

 **Q: Can I see a sample call for applications?**
   > Sure!
 We have a past call available [here](../sample-call).